-- Yes: Problem resolved. - No: Replace the logic board.
+- Yes: Problem resolved.

 System hangs during normal startup process

 - 1. Boot from the system CD that came with the computer and see if the hard drive mounts on the desktop. - 2.
 Using Drive Setup, reinstall the system software drivers for the hard drive. - 3.
 Using Drive Setup, reinitiation the hard drive. - 4.
 Check all cable connections to and from the hard drive. - 5.
 Replace the hard drive. - 6.
 Replace the logic board.